Yangon, Myanmar

 People living in Yangon were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Yangon, you should pack lightweight and breathable clothing, as the climate is hot and humid.
 Include long-sleeved shirts and long pants to protect yourself from mosquitoes and to dress modestly when visiting religious sites.
 Don't forget comfortable walking shoes, sandals, and a hat for sun protection.
 Pack a raincoat or umbrella, as Yangon experiences a rainy season from May to October.
 Bring a reusable water bottle, as tap water is not safe to drink, and you'll need to stay hydrated.
 It's also a good idea to pack a travel adapter, as Myanmar uses a mix of plug types and voltages.
 Bring essential toiletries, including sunscreen, insect repellent, and any prescription medications you may need.
 While you can find most toiletries in Yangon, specific brands or products may not be available.
 It's also a good idea to pack a small first aid kit with basic supplies like band-aids, pain relievers, and any necessary over-the-counter medications.
 Pack important documents, such as your passport, visa, travel insurance, and any necessary vaccination records.
 Make sure to have both physical and digital copies of these documents in case of loss or damage.
 Bring a smartphone with a local SIM card or an international roaming plan to stay connected.
 Download offline maps and translation apps to help you navigate and communicate in Yangon.
 Pack some cash in the local currency, the Myanmar kyat, as well as a credit card that doesn't charge foreign transaction fees.
 Many places in Yangon still operate on a cash-only basis, so having some local currency on hand is essential.
-Lastly, pack a few personal items to make your new home feel more comfortable, such as photos, small decorations, or your favorite snacks from home," remarked one expat living in Yangon, Myanmar.
+Lastly, pack a few personal items to make your new home feel more comfortable, such as photos, small decorations, or your favorite snacks from home," said one expat in Yangon.

 Where should I setup a bank account in Yangon?